poronita/Credit-Card-Spending-Habits-in-India/README.md

 ## Visualization

 I have created interactive visualizations to help you better understand the data.
-You can find these visualizations in the [visualizations](visualizations/) directory.

 ---

 Feel free to explore the project and reach out if you have any questions or suggestions.
 I look forward to sharing my insights with you!